jtchira/CharlenesCoffeeCorner/README.md

 - Extras aren't selling alone (must be with a coffee).
 - The product values can be in a properties file, but i handled like class constants for simplicity.
 - Maybe is posible give some structure for the input in order to proccess better.
 I prefer left it like the example
+- if the fifth beverage has an extra, the free beverage reward includes the extra value.
+- The extra discounts are applied in the requested order

 # Install